Skip to Main Content

 Some of the deadliest mass shootings in our nation’s history have been motivated by bias—and disturbingly, they’ve become more frequent in recent years.
 In addition to large-scale shootings that make headlines, hate crimes also take the form of individual attacks, and they don’t necessarily involve a firearm being fired.

 Armed hate is an escalating issue, and without action at the state and federal level it will continue to harm communities.
-It’s more urgent than ever to enact laws to limit access to guns for perpetrators of hate crimes.
+It’s more urgent than ever to enact laws that limit access to guns for perpetrators of hate crimes.

 featured-1-up